unavi-xyz/unavi/packages/react-client/README.md

 # React Client

-React components and hooks for running a lightweight Wired client.
+React components and hooks for running a Wired client.

 ## Installation